-Sellers/servicers may request approval to deliver these loans through their lead Fannie Mae regional office (see E-1-03, List of Contacts).
+Sellers/servicers may request approval to deliver these loans through their Fannie Mae customer account team.
 Sellers/servicers may not deliver these loan types unless they obtain the applicable special approval and execute any additional agreements required by Fannie Mae.
 Sellers/servicers that apply for special approval to deliver HomeStyle Renovation mortgages must also complete a Special Lender Approval Form (Form 1000A).

 Fannie Mae reserves the right to cease approving sellers/servicers for or accepting deliveries of any or all of the mortgage loan types listed above from any or all sellers/servicers.
 The decision to no longer accept deliveries may result in an amendment to, or the termination of, the special approval.
 Fannie Mae will provide the affected seller/servicer with reasonable notice of this decision.
 If the decision affects a seller/servicer's ability to fulfill any required mandatory delivery amount under its Master Agreement, Fannie Mae will consider alternatives through which the seller/servicer can fulfill its delivery obligation.